dsoglobal/dsowebsite/content/teammates/becca-gale.md

     url: https://www.linkedin.com/in/rebecca-gale-mph-b0211389/
 layout: post
 ---
-**Why I joined DSO:** To be involved in more social impact projects, domestically and internationally, as well as have the opportunity to mentor and give back
+**Why I joined DSO:** To be involved in more social impact projects, domestically and internationally, as well as have the opportunity to mentor and give back

 **Projects:**